Free Radical Reactions

 Bond Strengths And Radical Stability

 The last two posts have discussed factors which stabilize – and destabilize – free radials.
 So how do we quantify free-radical stability?
-Some caution is required – see this note – but if we keep enough variables constant, the strength of C–H bonds (“Bond Dissociation Energies”, or BDE’s) are a pretty good guide to the stability of carbon radicals.
+Some caution is required – see this note – but if we keep enough variables constant, the strength of C–H bonds (“Bond Dissociation Energies”, or BDE’s) are a pretty good guide to the stability of carbon radicals, and other radicals besides.

 Table of Contents